itzdanishsalmani/Water_Tracker_Application/README.md

 Backend: Kotlin
 Database: Firebase
 IDE: Android studio
-download as a zip folder and extract or use command "git clone " Connect Firebase to Android studio
+download as a zip folder and extract or use command "git clone https://github.com/itzdanishsalmani/Water_Tracker_Application.git" to clone
+Connect Firebase to Android studio
 Create Project on Firebase and download the google-json file into Android studio